apify/apify-docs/sources/academy/webscraping/scraping_basics_python/10_crawling.md

 ### Scrape calling codes of African countries

-This is a follow-up to an exercise from the previous lesson, so feel free to reuse code.
-Scrape links to Wikipedia pages of all African states and territories.
-Follow the links and for each country extract the calling code, which is in the info table.
-Print URL and the calling code for all the countries.
+This is a follow-up to an exercise from the previous lesson, so feel free to reuse your code.
+Scrape links to Wikipedia pages for all African states and territories.
+Follow each link and extract the calling code from the info table.
+Print the URL and the calling code for each country.
 Start with this URL:

 ```text
 https://en.wikipedia.org/wiki/List_of_sovereign_states_and_dependent_territories_in_Africa